 This course is designed for the Advanced Art Student wishing to continue the Art Sequence.
 Students will work one on one with the instructor in a regular class setting to develop a cohesive body of work, with concentration upon their chosen media.
 Students will have tremendous freedom to choose their own direction, techniques and media.
 Art criticism will be practiced.
 A Famous Artist Report and Artwork is required.
+Teacher approval is required.

-Course Title Grade Level Credit Art & Architecture 1A 10-12 .5
+Course Title Grade Level Credit Ceramics 1 10-12 .5